Cyberbullying Statistics, Facts, and Trends (2022) with Charts

-A new form of bullying, namely cyberbullying, has become a growing problem in countries around the world.
-In its essence, cyberbullying doesn’t differ much from the type of bullying that many children have unfortunately grown accustomed to in school.
+Cyberbullying has become a growing problem in countries around the world.
+Essentially, cyberbullying doesn’t differ much from the type of bullying that many children have unfortunately grown accustomed to in school.
 The only difference is that it takes place online.

-The following are a number of concerning statistics about cyberbullying that show the scope of this rising problem and the dire need for an effective solution.
+Below are a number of concerning cyberbullying statistics that show the scope of this rising problem, and the need for an effective solution.

 What counts as cyberbullying?

-Cyberbullying is any type of harassing, threatening, demeaning, or embarrassing another person online.
+Cyberbullying is any type of harassing, threatening, demeaning language.
+It can also involve embarrassing another person online.
 Typically, this is done through mean comments, online rumors, and even sexual remarks.
-They’re usually connected with appearances, intelligence, race, sexuality, etc.
+They’re usually connected with appearance, intelligence, race, or sexuality.

 Essentially, anything that is posted online that’s intended to hurt or upset someone else, regardless of what the topic is, is considered to be cyberbullying.

-The most common types of online harassment, according to US students, are:
+1. The most common type of online harassment are comments (22.5%), according to US students.

-Nearly 1 in 6 (15%) of online teens said they had experienced unwanted forwarding of private communication.
-Older teens (ages 15-17) say they are more likely to have had someone forward or publicly post private messages – 18% of older teens have experienced this, compared with 11% of younger teens.
+3. Nearly 1 in 6 (15%) of online teens said they had experienced unwanted forwarding of private communication.

-Teens who report being bullied say it was because of their:
+4. Teens (61%) who report being bullied say it was because of their appearance.